jeanto/jeanto/README.md

 Brasília · DF · [jean.to@gmail.com](mailto:jean.to@gmail.com)

 I received my M.Sc. and D.Sc. degree in Electrical Engineering from Universidade Federal de Minas Gerais (UFMG) and B.Sc. degree in Information System from Faculdade Católica do Tocantins (FACTO) (2009).
-I am currently a CyberSecurity Analyst at Tribunal de Justica do Distrito Federal and IT Professor at IDP (DF).
+I am currently a CyberSecurity Analyst and IT Professor.

 [](https://www.linkedin.com/in/jeannra)